Expectations for Internship Sites

 - Every congregation requesting an intern must have a current application on file with the Contextual Learning office.
 Site applications must be updated and resubmitted every year.

 - The ELCA requires that every congregation which hosts an intern must have in place a policy against sexual harassment.
 The text of the congregation's policy is a required part of the congregation's application form.
 View a sample policy.
+If you have any questions about the formation of such a policy for your congregation, please contact Contextual Learning Associate Kathryn Ostlie: email@example.com

 - New supervisors will attend a New Supervisor Orientation prior to the beginning of internship.